SALT-Lab-Human-AI/project-check-point-1-miai/design_spec.md

 3. Clicks **“Start a New Interview”** to begin setup.
 4. Selects interview parameters (role, type, level, stack, number of questions).
 5. The system generates a set of customized questions using an AI model.
-6. The user begins a practice session — either voice-based or text-based depending on prototype configuration.
+6. The user begins a practice session — a voice-based configuration.
 7. On completion, a summary card appears on the dashboard showing interview metadata.

 ### B. Returning User — Review & Feedback